nalimaye/Games/README.md

 Player inputs the weapons for a Hero's Inventory.
 Player can then add (in front or back), find, remove or replace a weapon in it.

+### Hangman

+The classic hangman game, where the player tries to guess a word one character at a time, and within a certain number of maximum guesses.